 There was a proposal at the beginning of 2009 for a new law, which would allow reporters investigating corruption in Russia to be protected.
 Under the proposed legislation, they would be able to apply for special protection like witnesses in Court.
 This was merely proposed and no legislation to this affect has been passed.

-Part 2 of Article 41 of the statute “On the mass media” demands that the editorial office protects the confidentiality of sources except in cases where a corresponding demand comes from the court of law in relation to the case that it is dealing with.
+Part 2 of Article 41 of the Mass Media Law demands that the editorial office protects the confidentiality of sources except in cases where a corresponding demand comes from the court of law in relation to the case that it is dealing with.

 As central as the Mass Media Law may be to the legal framework around mass media in